JoaquimInteresting/rest-api-comment/README.txt

 1. This Screenshot is a sample REST API POST request using REST API Comment.

 == Changelog ==

+= 1.0.2 =
+* It prevents comments for posts with comment status 'closed'

 = 1.0.1 =
 * Now it requires at least wordpress version 4.7